fmauffrey/ChIP-seq_bact/README.md

 3. **Configure the pipeline**:
    Edit the `config.yaml` file to set your parameters.

+   q-value (adjusted with BH) is used for macs3 instead if p-value

 4. **Run the QC steps**:
    Execute the following command to start QC analysis:
    ```